ohmevents/aiohm-kb-assistant/README.md

 ### What Is the AIOHM Plugin?

 The AIOHM Plugin empowers your website with a voice-aligned AI assistant that reflects your brand's essence.
-Designed for coaches, facilitators, and conscious brands, it connects your content to a Retrieval-Augmented Generation (RAG) engine, making your assistant deeply aware of your knowledge base.
+Its standout feature is a dual-mode Knowledge Base system—Public and Private—that no other plugin offers.
+Public mode powers a customer-facing assistant trained on your approved content.
+Private mode supports your creative flow with Muse, drawing from confidential documents and training material that remain hidden from public access.
+Designed for coaches, facilitators, and conscious brands, AIOHM connects your content to a Retrieval-Augmented Generation (RAG) engine, creating an assistant deeply aware of your unique knowledge structure.

 ---